enactjs/samples/pattern-ls2request/README.md

 };
 ```

-In the sample, there are two luna service calls being made at the `componentDidMount`: one with
+In the sample, there are two luna service calls being made at `componentDidMount`: one with
 `subscribe: true`, and one without.
 If the call is subscribed, then the setter action
 (e.g. `setSystemSettings`) does not directly interfere with redux data flow.

-For a setter action that is expected to be handled by subscribed callback, we don't need to dispatch
+For a setter action that is expected to be handled by a subscribed callback, we don't need to dispatch
-and action.
-See `setSystemSettingsSubscribed` in `./src/actions/actions.js` for more details.
+an action.
+See `setSystemSettingsSubscribed` in **./src/actions/actions.js** for more details.

 ---